forestgrape/coronavirus/monitor_and_control.md

 ### Corona Conform Schooling
 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * Evidence:  ~~In Israel the reopening of schools seems to have contributed to increased spread~~ **Correction**: There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](./spread_analyses.md#summary-stein-zamir)).
-But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in other countries.
+But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in any other countries.
   > The early-on update ([Updates 16.10](./index.md#Updates)) was too early, I didn't read and lookup the sources carefully enough.
 * ThinkThrough:
   * Children are **not** main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
 If they spread then mainly with droplet transmission which can be prevented.